idribeir0/Learning-Java/README.md

 ## Constants
 Constants hold values that never change.
 They are used to store fixed values that should remain the same throughout the program

+## Casting
+Casting is used to convert a value from a data type to another.